-Tax should play a vital role in society in every country, redistributing wealth from corporations and rich individuals, funding vital public services and tackling poverty.
+Tax plays a vital role in society in every country, redistributing wealth from corporations and rich individuals, funding vital public services and tackling poverty.
 Instead multinational companies dodge billions of pounds of tax every year, acting as giant corporate parasites on the countries they operate in, sucking profits out and leaving the rest of society paying the price.

 Taxation can do a huge number of positive things in any society, allowing governments to raise money to fund public services like healthcare and education, redistributing income and wealth to tackle poverty and inequality.
 Yet as recent scandals involving Amazon, Google and Starbucks have shown, for the world’s biggest companies paying tax is all too often only a matter of choice.

 However, the government is refusing to act to stop the UK being used to fuel tax avoidance around the world, even though the UK loses billions of pounds every year to corporate tax avoiders.
-Instead the UK government is giving a green light to companies to avoid tax, changing the UK’s tax laws so that companies pay less – leaving society to pay the price.
+Instead the UK government is giving a green light to companies to avoid tax, changing the UK’s tax laws so that companies pay less – and leaving society to pay the price.